Prescribers Care: Facing Fentanyl Together

 The Fentanyl Crisis: What You Need to Know Now

-Learn along with colleagues and local leaders.
+Prescribers learned along with colleagues and local leaders.
 Providers have adopted safe prescribing practices, increased use of non-narcotic pain management strategies, and made Medication for Addiction Treatment (MAT) easier to access than ever before.

 Desired Outcomes

-At the conclusion of this activity, participants should be able to:
+At the conclusion of this activity, participant should have been able to:

 - Critically analyze the impact and risk of the Fentanyl Epidemic on our population